pviswana/W251/homeworks/hw11/readme.md

   * A(x) = max(0,x)

 `ReLu`is more efficient since it outputs 0 for negative values of x which implies fewer neurons are firing and the network is lighter (hence faster). `ReLu` also doesn't have the vanishing gradient problem since during back propagation it doesn't pass gradients that are getting smaller and smaller instead they stay the same.

+* I expected better results with `relu` but the results were just marginally better

 * Sample Video
 * https://w251-cloud-object-storage-j3-cos-standard-0js.s3.us-south.cloud-object-storage.appdomain.cloud/relu_video.mp4